Jingzi2020/CEE498_2020_G1/manuscript.md

 The evaluation of the models’ performances are based on the root mean squared error(RMSE) between the test data and predictions.
 The equation of RMSE is shown in equation @eq:rmse .

 $$ RMSE = \sqrt{\frac{1}{n}\Sigma_{i=1}^{n}{(observed_i - predicted_i)^2}}$$ {#eq:rmse}

+In equation @eq:rmse, “n” is the number of predictions. “observed_i” and “predicted_i” is the observed cnt and the predicted cnt at each group of features.
+Thus, RMSE represents the differences between observations and predictions.

 ### Sensitivity Analysis